-This week we went behind the scenes of recruitment at our ‘Job Hunting in a Pandemic’ event to get the inside scoop from Internal Talent Acquisition Consultant Taylah Brown, our very own Technical Consultant Carly Shearman and recent job seeker, Sean Bernard.
+This week we went behind the scenes of recruitment at our ‘Job Hunting in a Pandemic’ event to get the inside scoop from Internal Talent Acquisition Consultant Taylah Brown, Carly Shearman and recent job seeker, Sean Bernard.

 1. Understand the needs of the business

 It may be tempting to flood the job market with resumes, but make sure you understand the business that you’re applying for.
 That way you can speak directly to their needs and how you fill those needs.
 If you are going through a recruiter, it may also be helpful to put yourself in their shoes and consider how you can help them sell you to the business.

 Often landing a job is about being in the right place at the right time.
 So don’t take it personally if you’re pipped by an early application for a job.
 The best thing you can do is be resilient and prepared for when your time comes (because it will!).

 Did you know that you only have 2.7 seconds to grab someone’s attention?
 Recruiters are bombarded daily with hundreds of resumes, so by front-loading your resume and portfolio with eye catching highlights and achievements you’ll be more likely to cut through and be considered for a role.

 A well-designed CV/portfolio is your opportunity to make the best first impression possible.
 Whether it’s corporate and professional or colourful and creative, a visually effective resume will help you stand out every time.

 5. Build relationships with people in the industry